Techtonica/curriculum/roles-in-tech/technical-writing.md

 - **Poor punctuation** : All writers have a passing knowledge of the main set of punctuation marks.
 Very few, however, outside of professional authors and editors, have a thorough grasp of how each one works.
 - **Too much abstraction** : People writing in a formal or semi-formal context often go overboard in an effort to make their prose sound proper and elevated.

-*Few misconceptions regarding Technical Writing are as follows-*
+*A few misconceptions regarding Technical Writing are as follows-*
 - Technical writers simply write a user manual.
 It is called by various fancy names for different products
 - Technical documentation is an insignificant part of product development.
 - It is enough to document key features of the product.
 Small things, the users can figure out themselves.